Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-As the health craze for green smoothies hits critical mass, blender manufacturers around the globe have seen their sales surge in response, and just as many new companies have come out of the woodwork in hopes they can catch the tail end of the trend.
-But one blender maker has been around since before many of those companies were even born, and will continue to live on after they’re all dead – Vitamix.
-The Vitamix 7500, a best blender pick, is the newest in a line of blenders from a company who is one of the most highly respected and regarded by professional and amateur chefs alike, but will that high praise alone be enough to justify its equally high cost?
+As the health craze for green smoothies hits critical mass, blender manufacturers around the globe have seen their sales surge in response, and just as many new companies have come out of the woodwork, in hopes they can catch the tail end of the trend.
+But one blender maker has been around since before many of those companies were even born and will continue to live on after they’re all dead – Vitamix.
+The Vitamix 7500, the best blender pick, is the newest in a line of blenders from a company that is one of the most highly respected and regarded by professional and amateur chefs alike, but will that high praise alone be enough to justify its equally high cost?

 Read on in my Vitamix 7500 blender review to find out!